mattermost/docs/source/install/transport-encryption/config-cluster.rst

   -A OUTPUT -p tcp -d ip_node_4 --dport 8074 -j DNAT --to-destination 127.0.0.1:38074

-Please be aware that the ports on the right side must be unique, so if you have a cluster of 6 nodes, use 8075 and 8074 with 1 to 5 in front of it.
+Please be aware that the ports on the right side must be unique, so if you have a cluster of six nodes, use 8075 and 8074 with 1 to 5 in front of it.
 If the cluster is of bigger size, additional ports must be used.

 Ensure that your operating system has IP forwarding enabled using the following command: